-Compensation orders are a relatively new remedy available to the Secretary of State but they are hugely important in the context of disqualification claims.
+Compensation orders can mean a disqualified director has to repay compensation for losses sustained as a result of the director’s alleged misconduct.
+This is serious.
 For example, few people realise that agreeing to a voluntary disqualification undertaking can leave them exposed to potentially large personal money claims which are hard to defend.
-Our expert team can help advise on all aspects of compensation orders and help reduce the risk you may otherwise face.

 Where a company is placed into liquidation or administration all directors of that company (past and present) face the risk of their conduct as a director being investigated by the Secretary of State and the liquidator of the company.